nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Core
 This package consists of the essential classes that are required by multiple components.

-* `ComponentManager` - This is a base class of manager classes, namely `LogicManager`, `ModelManager`, `StorageManager` and `UiManager`
+* `ComponentManager` - Registers its event handlers in the EventsCenter.
+It is the base class of Agendum's manager classes, namely `LogicManager`, `ModelManager`, `StorageManager` and `UiManager`
-* `Config` - This file stores the configuration values of Agendum; these include:
+* `Config` - Stores the configuration values of Agendum; these include:
    * Application title
    * Logging level
    * User preferences file path
    * ToDoList data path
-* `EventsCenter` - This class uses _Event Driven_ design.
-It manages all the events of the app.
-Whenever an event is raised, it will be dispatched to all the classes that have subscribed to this event.
+* `EventsCenter` - Manages all events in the Agendum.
+Uses _Event Driven_ design to help other components communicate.
+Whenever a apecific event is raised, this class will be dispatch it to all the classes that have subscribed to this event.
 It is written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)
-* `GuiSettings` - This class saves the setting of the GUI, such as the width, height and coordinates on the screen.
+* `GuiSettings` - Saves the setting of the GUI, such as the width, height and coordinates on the screen.
-* `LogsCenter` -  Used by many classes to write log messages to the App's log file.
+* `LogsCenter` -  Uses java.logging to write log messages to Agendum's log file.
 * `Messages` - Stores generalised messages that will be visible to the user.
-* `UnmodifiableObservableList` - This class is a container of oberservable list, making it an unmodifiable obervable list
+* `UnmodifiableObservableList` - Wraps an observable list, making it into an unmodifiable observable list
-* `Version` - Stores some information about the version of the App
+* `Version` - Stores information about the version of Agendum

 #### Events
 This package consists of the different type of events that can occur; these are used mainly by EventManager and EventBus.

-* `SaveLocationChangedEvent` - This event will be dispatched to the UI and Storage classes when the user uses the `store` command.
+* `SaveLocationChangedEvent` - Indicate the user uses the `store` command to request a change of data save location; will be dispatched to the UI and Storage classes.
-* `ToDoListChangedEvent` - This event will be dispatch to UI and Storage when the user mutates the todo list
+* `ToDoListChangedEvent` - Indicates the user has mutated the todo list; will be dispatch to UI and Storage.
-* `DataSavingExceptionEvent` - This event indicates an exception during a file saving
+* `DataSavingExceptionEvent` - Indicates an exception during a file saving.
-* `ExitAppRequestEvent` - This event indicates the user has requested to exit the app.
+* `ExitAppRequestEvent` - Indicates the user has requested to exit the app.
-* `IncorrectCommandAttemptedEvent` - This event represents an incorrect input by the user
+* `IncorrectCommandAttemptedEvent` - TRepresents an incorrect input by the user
-* `JumpToListRequestEvent` - This event indicates a request to jump to the list of tasks
+* `JumpToListRequestEvent` - Indicates a request to jump to the list of tasks
-* `ShowHelpRequestEvent` - This event indicates user has used the help `command`
+* `ShowHelpRequestEvent` - Indicates user has used the help `command`
-* `TaskPanelSelectionChangedEvent` - This event indicates the user has selected a different panel
+* `TaskPanelSelectionChangedEvent` - Indicates the user has selected a different panel

 #### Exceptions
 This package consists of exceptions that may occur with the use of Agendum.

-* `DataConversionException` - This exception is thrown when conversion from one data format to another has failed.
+* `DataConversionException` - Conversion from one data format to another has failed.
-* `DuplicateDataException` - This exception is thrown when there are multiple occurrences of the same data, when it is not allowed.
+* `DuplicateDataException` - There are multiple occurrences of the same data, when it is not allowed.
-* `FileDeletionException` - This exception is thrown when a valid file cannot be deleted.
+* `FileDeletionException` - A valid file cannot be deleted, e.g. the file is being used
-* `IllegalValueException` - This exception is thrown when given data does not fulfil requirements, e.g. Only positive numbers allowed, but -1 is given
+* `IllegalValueException` - The given data does not fulfil requirements, e.g. Only positive numbers allowed, but -1 is given

 #### Util
 This package consists of additional utilities for the different components.